yeykawb/consid_dbt/README.md

 ## 🧊 Models and sources

-A `model` is a `select`-statement in SQL that will compile into `DML` and `DDL` queries in the target data warehouse.
+A `model` is a `SELECT`-statement in SQL that will compile into `DML` and `DDL` queries in the target data warehouse.
 They will create tables, views or nothing at all (ephemeral). `dbt` supports `Jinja templating`, and offers a modular approach to development in SQL.
 A `source` is a table inside the data warehouse or lakehouse that already has been populated with data by another workflow.
-It is a reference to that raw table, and by specifying a `sources.yml` file we allow `dbt` to reference these sources when the code compiles.
+It is a reference to that raw table, and by specifying a `sources.yml` file we allow `dbt` to reference these sources when the code compiles, modularizing our code.

-Let’s improve our `dbt` project with three layers → `staging`, `intermediate` and `marts`. `dbt` suggests the following structure.
+Let’s improve our `dbt` project with three layers → `staging`, `intermediate` and `marts`. `dbt` suggests the following structure:

 ```
 jaffle_shop